 Alternative resolution of civil actions.
 Most federal and state courts have implemented requirements and procedures designed to encourage litigants to resolve disputes outside of court through mediation or private arbitration.
-These requirements may include mandatory review of materials that discuss alternative dispute resolution ("ADR") processes, discussion of settlement options with a court employee, presentation of the merits of their positions to an early neutral evaluator (ENE), and attendance at mandatory settlement conferences with a magistrate judge.
+Litigants may be required to review materials about alternative dispute resolution ("ADR") processes, to discuss settlement options with a court employee, to present the merits of their positions to an early neutral evaluator (ENE), or to attend a mandatory settlement conference with a magistrate judge.
 Options for ADR are discussed in more detail in the Mediation and ADR section below.

 Electronic case filing/searching.
 The federal court system has adopted an electronic case filing (ECF) system that allows for electronic filing and service of nearly all papers in a federal case.
 The federal court system has also adopted a document retrieval system (PACER) that allows the public (for a small per document fee) to search for and view nearly all court records going back several years (except for information that a court may have sealed, such as personal private information or highly sensitive corporate trade secrets).
 Many state court systems have likewise adopted electronic filing and record searching systems that are made available to the public for free or for a small fee.
-Hence, when litigating in the United States, it should be assumed that the proceedings will become a matter of public record and readily accessible to interested media and other persons.
+Hence, when litigating in the United States, it should be assumed that the proceedings will become a matter of public record and readily accessible over the internet to anyone, including the media.